Trylz/KronosRenderer/README.md

 ![logo](logo.jpg?raw=true)
-# Trylz Renderer
+# Orion Renderer

 A physically based renderer with realtime DirectX 12 preview written in c++.
 Requires 64 bits Windows 10 and at least SSE4 to run.
-Trylz will automatically choose at runtime beetween SSE4 and AVX2 depending on the device.
+Orion will automatically choose at runtime beetween SSE4 and AVX2 depending on the device.

 General features:
 - User interface with basic settings